Where to fish in the Whitsundays

 For those who are chasing the reef species, the world is basically your oyster as your head out from Airlie Beach with a plethora of islands which are all edged with flourish reef edges and bommies.

 Where to Go Around the Islands

-Taking into account all zoning restrictions, you don’t need to head out to far to catch a feed or hook onto decent fish, particularly when it comes to parrotfish, coral trout, sweetlip, trevally and tuskfish which seek out rocky bottoms and any type of structure on the reefs.
+Taking into account all zoning restrictions, you don’t need to head out too far to catch a feed or hook onto decent fish, particularly when it comes to parrotfish, coral trout, sweetlip, trevally and tuskfish which seek out rocky bottoms and any type of structure on the reefs.

 The closest access ramp to the islands is Shute Harbour and it is just a short motor to some popular fishing spots around Daydream Island and Long Island resorts and onto Hook Passage.
 If you're bringing your own boat to the Whitsundays you may also opt to use the Port of Airlie boat ramp in Airlie Beach, or VMR boat ramp in Cannonvale.

 To seek the fish out, use a sounder to locate any bommies and drop off edges and the use of fresh bait will generally do the trick.

 You can also try working the shallow fringing reefs of Hook Island, Hazelwood Island and Doubles Cones which may not produce huge fish, but fish that are big enough to take home to make yourself a nice meal!